apache/jackrabbit/README.txt

 ------------

-This project assumes that you have already successfully compiled and installed the parent project Jackrabbit and the contrib project jcr-rmi into your maven repository.
+This project assumes that you have already successfully compiled and installed the parent project Jackrabbit and the jcr-rmi project into your maven repository.
 If this is not the case, go back to the root project and launch